animeshgarai09/Felix-UI-Vanilla/readme.md

 List can be used to show a list of items.

-Find more detail on below topics of _List_ visit https://://felix-ui-dev.netlify.app/documentation.html#list
+To find more detail on the below topics visit documentation on [List](https://://felix-ui-dev.netlify.app/documentation.html#list)

 -   Numbered list
 -   Lowercase alpha list